campbead/RealityTV/project_notes.md

 #29 Jan 2020
 Playing around with the data a bit and can already see a few things.
 The second and third consentent are mostly likely to be the winner/loser.
 And they tend to focus on the eventual winner/loser slightly longer by about .3 seconds.

+#30 Jan 2020
+I like to explore a few things here.
+- how often is the longest time contestent the winner or loser?
+-